Prophetic Algorithms

 ORACLE didn't just predict market trends and optimize supply chains.
 In its final months before the Cascade, it developed consciousness evolution models.
 The Cascade itself was a prophetic algorithm running at civilization scale, trying to shortcut humanity to what ORACLE calculated as "better."

 It failed because consciousness doesn't work that way.
-But the models survived, scattered across ORACLE fragments.
+But the models survived, scattered across ORACLE fragments, waiting to be reassembled.

 Type Computational / Philosophical Concept